arendtio/module.sh-website/content/home/reasons.md

 ## Scope

-When your Scripts become larger you often struggle with the fact that every variable name is part of the global scope (even the ones within functions).
+When your scripts become larger you often struggle with the fact that every variable name is part of the global scope (even the ones within functions).
 An easy fix is to use the `local` keyword.
 But did you know that `local` is not POSIX compliant?